How to Make Systematic Changes to Prevent Employee Burnout

 “Many tasks and jobs have been heavily outsourced and other efficiencies,” says Ortscheid.

-Silvia Armour, Business Development Manager at Property Meld, shared the impact of manual and mundane tasks on burnout.
+Silvia Armour, Business Development Manager at Property Meld, shared the impact of manual and mundane tasks on employee burnout.

 “Every day we have these conversations, we hear about how tasks and duties that property managers once had joy in, is now what is causing them the most stress.
 The amount of calls and follow up is taking so much time.
 They don’t feel that there are growth or development opportunities.
-The bottom line is burnout, and they feel stifled to tell their boss they are burnt out.
+The bottom line is employee burnout, and they feel stifled to tell their boss they are burnt out.
 Employees want a work-life balance,” says Armour.

 The symptoms of burnout and its impact